CameronBaron/CameronBaron.github.io/projects.md

 ---

 ### [FMOD Unity Demo](https://github.com/CameronBaron/AIE-FMOD-Student-Project)
-FMOD Unity Integration Demo created as part of an internship at FMOD in Melbourne, which was also used as our final assessment project.
+FMOD Unity Integration Demo created as part of a group internship at FMOD in Melbourne, made up of 1 artist, 1 designer and 2 programmers, which was also used as our final assessment project.
 FMOD is an audio middleware company with their main tool, FMOD Studio, aimed at Sound Engineers/Designers.
 This tool can integrate with Unity and Unreal Engine to futher enhance your games sound.
 The target audience of the demo is any developer that hasn't used FMOD with Unity before.
 With a large focus on teaching basic techniques and ideas, we too learnt a lot about using the FMOD Unity Integration.